 Serving businesses throughout Metro Atlanta and 18 states, Nobis Works helps individuals with all types of disabilities to enter or return to employment, and to enjoy productive and independent lifestyles while contributing to the greater business community.
 Since 1977, we have helped more than 25,000 individuals find dignity and workplace success.

 In 1975, Bobbie Knopf was chair of the Department of Special Education at Northside High School in Atlanta.

 At that time, she began a needs assessment dialogue with Joyce Slaughter, the mother of one of Bobbie’s students.
 They realized that the options available in North Atlanta for students with special needs after completing high school were limited.

-In the 1980s, Tommy Nobis Center expanded its mission to include employment opportunities.
+In the 1980s, Nobis Works expanded its mission to include employment opportunities.
 To accommodate this expansion, the Center moved twice in the next decade, settling in 1992 in a 52,000-square-foot state-of-the-art facility in Marietta, Georgia funded by public and private donations.
 Today, the organization’s federal contracting division, Nobis Enterprises, employs individuals with disabilities in 18 states.